Course Information

 Do you have a refund policy?

-Yes, our policies regarding refunds, rescheduling, and transferring swims to another swimmer can be found in your booking contract with us.
+Yes!
+We provide a number of options regarding refunds, rescheduling, and transferring swims to another swimmer.
+All of which can be found in your booking contract with us.

 Swimmers do have the option of transferring their swim to another swimmer, rescheduling to another date or year to mitigate loss of funds paid.